Setting up tokens

 Adding rule for a token

-There a couple of settings you can set when creating a token gating rule for a token:
+There a couple of settings you can set when creating a token gating rule for a token, including:

 Token Gating Rule form